 Judy proposed to Aggie, soon after Aggie had visited her in her condominium, to explain what had happened between her and Leslie's young man, Andy.
 I'll let Aggie continue in her own voice!

 Judy's words had sort of knocked me out, really.
-I was just beginning to realize how much we meant to each other, and how badly Judy had been hurt by my sleeping with Andy, and what it meant when she left that all behind, and said she wanted me, any way she could have me.
+I was just beginning to realize how much we meant to each other, and how badly Judy had been hurt by my sleeping with Andy, and what it meant when she put all that behind her, and said she wanted me, any way she could have me.
 I had been living in a dream world, not thinking about how much I was worth, or she was worth to me.
 Suddenly, it was all real, and I was trying to take it in, what it meant for her to be mine, and vice versa.

 I thought I should spend the night alone, and think about things, but Judy didn't want to let me out of her sight.
 We compromised, and Judy set up her spare bedroom (can you imagine that?
 She had a little suite for visitors!) and lent me a pair of pajamas, and after a light supper, we went to bed.